MohamedMesto/Dealna.de_v1.4/README.md

 | 44            | Site Owner | Mark collaboration requests as “read”         | Track which requests I still need to process                  |
 | 45            | Site Owner | Store collaboration requests in the database  | Review them later                                             |

-Got it ✅ — I’ll update the **Site Structure** to reflect the **new apps (Review, FAQ, About, Contact)** while keeping everything consistent with your existing structure.

----
-Perfect 👍 Let’s lock it in.
-Here’s your **final updated site structure (text format)**, ready to commit into your repo’s documentation:

 ---